Micromobility and Transit Making Micromobility Work

 Customer Risks

-Customers may have accessibility and equity concerns, ranging from the availability of accessible vehicles (such as adaptive bikes); the ability to pay without using a smartphone or credit card; and the equitable placement of vehicles throughout a transit agency’s service area.
+Customers may have accessibility concerns, ranging from the availability of accessible vehicles (such as adaptive bikes); the ability to pay without using a smartphone or credit card; and the even placement of vehicles throughout a transit agency’s service area.
 Dissatisfaction with a micromobility system that the transit agency operates or is otherwise affiliated with may lead to dissatisfaction with the overall brand.

 Institutional Risks